 The airport is connected to the local bus system; however, the buses are often overcrowded, do not run on a regular schedule and must be paid for in local currency.
 This option may be best if you are travelling light and be on the lookout for pickpockets.

 The following rental car agencies can be found in the arrivals areas: Cubanacar • Havanautos • Via Transgaviota • Rex (luxury rentals).

-Official government taxis are readily available for hire in the ground transportation area of the airport.
+Official government taxis are readily available for hire in the ground transportation area.
 The ride to the city takes approximately 20 – 30 minutes.
 Always agree to the price before starting your journey.